royerlab/inTRACKtive/README.md

     - color of the selected cells (`[0.9, 0, 0.9]`) = pink
     - color of the previewed cells (`[0.8, 0.8, 0]`) = yellow

 Of course, any other setting can be personalized by actively changing the code of the `inTRACKtive`.
-For more technical details check the [documentation regarding the architecture of the application](public/docs/architecture.md).
+For more technical details check the [architecture documentation](public/docs/architecture.md) of the application.

 ([↑go up↑](#table-of-content))